weimeilin79/rpg-rag/instructions/module-two/01-rag_lambda.md

     # Define the prompt template
     prompt_template = """
-    Context: Provide an answer based on the following context and keep your answer brief and to the point, as if you are speaking in a casual conversation.

-    Context: You are a hero who lives in the fantasy world, you just defeated a monster, has been asked a question.
+    Answer no longer than 5 sentences.You are a hero who lives in the fantasy world, you just defeated a monster, has been asked a question.
 Sound more upbeat tone.

     Context: {context}